 One of the biggest and most exposed areas of trust and timing centers around our daughter’s breasts.
 Although she may pretend it’s not an issue, breast development takes up lots of space in the preadolescent girl’s consciousness.
 How can we guide girls’ breast-consciousness in a positive direction?
-And for those of us with a family history of breast cancer, how can we transform the fear—based on statistics--that at any moment, we may be next?
+Plus, for those of us with a family history of breast cancer, how can we transform the fear—based on statistics--that at any moment, we may be next?

-Honoring our breasts now—mothers and daughters alike--feels to me like the best way we have of maintaining healthy breast tissue and feeling the sense of empowerment that actually leads to good health.
+Honoring our breasts now—mothers and daughters alike--is best way we have of maintaining healthy breast tissue and feeling the sense of empowerment that actually leads to good health.
 It is the one form of “cancer prevention” that we as a community of women, we as a medical community, have not yet tried.
 Although churches have a system of honoring God that lasts through generations, these institutions don't teach us to honor our God-given bodies—least of all women’s breasts!
 If they did, we would have been doing this for generations and breast health might perhaps today be thriving.
 But in our current society, that which gives life—the physical form of woman--is not being honored.
 Churches aren’t honoring breasts as a spiritual symbol, as a connector of generations—but we (owners of breasts) can.
 We must.

 It’s up to us.

 We need a place where breasts can be healed.
 There is no western medical entity that I know of that is actually healing breasts.
-There are those who have pretty good statistics for cutting into them, cutting them off, and addressing them with chemicals and radiation.
+There are those who have uninspiring statistics for cutting into them, cutting them off, and addressing them with chemicals and radiation.
 Those us of us with a really strong will, or incredible grace, live through it, but do we ever really feel healed?
 Do we ever really know that our strong will or our incredible grace pulled us through?
 Or do we credit the medical industry?
 Can we strengthen our will to live, and nurture it in our daughters, without having to go through breast cancer to develop it?

 If we honored our breasts from the moment they developed—the minute girls become self-conscious about them--instead of when they are about to be medically altered, aren’t we instilling them into our daughters’ minds as sacred?
 Aren’t we teaching them that this body is a sacred place?
 Won’t the act of honoring be inherently healing?
-When a girl is worried that her breasts are not developing soon enough, or when she is self-conscious about them developing sooner than she wants, she is inherently not trusting Diving timing.
+When a girl is worried that her breasts are not developing soon enough, or when she is self-conscious about them developing sooner than she wants, she is inherently not trusting Divine timing.
 And she is sending that sense of being out of sync directly to her breasts.

 In my religious upbringing, not only were bodies not honored, but a sense of shame surrounded issues of bodies and sexuality.
 Breasts were certainly not honored—what does that even mean?
 Can you rise above, or burst out, of any early programming and imagine creating a sacred space for bodies, for breasts?
 Is there lingering shame or judgement in you that you don’t want to pass on to your daughter?
 Do you truly love your breasts?
 Can you see them as perfect, even if they are too big or too small or two different sizes?
 How can we create sacred space for breasts?
 What does that even look like?